cperbost/datalab/content/call/index.md

 ![alternative text for search engines](innovation.jpg)
 ![alternative text for search engines](cocons.png)

-At Datalab, our ambition is to be an accelerator of innovation in emerging technologies.
+At the Datalab, our ambition is to be an accelerator of innovation in emerging technologies.

 This ambition is manifold: